takahashim/toppers-asp/README.markdown

 has been developed - as it name suggests - by extending and improving TOPPERS/JSP, a real-time kernel based on the standard profile of μITRON4.0.

-(NOTE: This document is not in original distribution.
-Original README file is README.txt (in Japanese).
-You can get more information at the TOPPERS officail site: http://www.toppers.jp/en/index.html)

 ## Lincese